mindreadio/qsafecrypto/README.md

 For example, in AES-GCM-256, each operation requires a unique "nonce" key that must be remembered and provided for decryption.
 To simplify this process, I merged it with the encrypted key and later extracted the relevant portion when needed.

 Secondly, there must be associated data or tags for verification.
 By merging this data, we can easily verify if the data is from the original source or not.
+I merged it in the key too.
+Later picked it to verify the key.

 Lastly, base64 encoded data can be visually unappealing, often including trailing equal signs.
 To address this, I made the key base58 encoded, resembling a Bitcoin wallet address.
 This visual enhancement is pleasing to the eye.
+No trailing equal signs.

 ## Documentation